Imagist-Shuo/UNMT-SPR/README.md

 }
 ```
 ## Contact information
-If you have any problem, please contact us.
+If you have any question, please contact us.

 Shuo Ren: shuoren@buaa.edu.cn